Women and Feminine Tarot Cards

 In Tarot tradition, the angel went from gender neutral to female.
 For two main and simple reasons it would appear: first the word “Temperance” itself in French and “Temperanza” in Italian, is female.
 There is also the water.
 The most feminine elements of all, which is obviously key in this card.

 Still present, the male origins of Temperance make it a moderate card, in which gender isn’t necessarily a crucial element of the reading.
-This is also why Temperance is often associated with friendship.
-It goes beyond gender and romance, which is why it is also the card of friendship.
+Temperance goes beyond gender and romance, which is why it is also the card of friendship.